abelrg25/abelrg25.github.io/content/en/certifications/IntroDatSc/index.md

 ---
-title: 📊 Introducción a la ciencia de datos con Python
+title: 📊 Introduction to Data Science with Python
 summary: I studied the foundational concept of Data Science with python.
 By the end of the course, I was familiar with data manipulation and cleaning techniques using the python pandas data science library.
 I also learned about Series and DataFrames as the central data structures for data analysis.
 Furthermore, I also learned how to run basic inferential statistical analyses.
 date: 2024-08-28